thattommyhall/capistrano-elb/README.md

 # CapistranoELB
-A simple library to control Amazon Elastic Load Balancers for use within Capistrano
+A simple library to control Amazon Elastic Load Balancers for use within Capistrano *As of version 0.4.0 it looks for an 'elb' tag with value of the name of a loadbalancer to decide when to remove/readd servers.*

 ## Install
 gem install capistrano-elb